Wash Athleisure So It Stays Soft and Doesn’t Hold Odor

 What about vinegar?

-If you want the low-effort version:
+If you want the lowest-effort version, basically just do this:

-- Wash inside out at 30-40°C
+• Wash everything inside out at 30–40°C

-- Oxygen bleach booster once a week
+• Add an oxygen bleach booster like once a week

-- No fabric softener
+• Skip fabric softener

 Just a little note - some of the links on here may be affiliate links, which means I might earn a small commission if you decide to shop through them (at no extra cost to you!).
-I only post content which I'm truly enthusiastic about and would suggest to others.
+I only recommend and mention products I truly stand behind and that I've tested myself.

-And as you know, I seriously love seeing your takes on the looks and ideas on here - that means the world to me!
-If you recreate something, please share it here in the comments or feel free to send me a pic.
-I'm always excited to meet y'all! ✨🤍
+And as you know, I seriously love hearing from you - that means the world to me!
+If you recreate something, feel free to share it here in the comments or send me a message.
+I'm always excited to connect with y'all! ✨🤍

 Xoxo Luna